 My father's cancer diagnosis and transition were a turning point for me to re-awaken and come home to myself.
 I started to study and engage in mindfulness, meditation, tantra, art and embodied movement and joined a 12 step group to support my spiritual journey.
 I stopped pushing and starting being, I travelled the globe, went to art galleries, retreats and workshops; my inner world became a peaceful place to be and this slowly transferred to my outer world

-These days, I love nothing more than long dog walks with Beatrice the beagle, cosy Sunday's filled with pancake stacks, fresh coffee and laughter, and I live my forensic scientist life vicariously through crime dramas.
+These days, I love nothing more than long dog walks with Beatrice and Winnifred the beagles, cosy Sunday's filled with pancake stacks, fresh coffee and laughter, and I live my forensic scientist life vicariously through crime dramas.
 My work is a true passion and witnessing the individual's I work with free themselves from the shackles that have held them captive inspires me daily.

 BSc Dietetics and Nutrition (University of Surrey)